Neverm1ndEZ/CSE3119/Python_Notes.md

 ## Data Types

-- We did not specify the type of variable a, which has the value five from an integer.
+- We did not specify the type of variable a which has the value five from an integer.
 The Python Interpreter will automatically interpret the variable as integer
 - We can verify the type of the program-used variable thanks to Python.
-The type() function in Python returns the type of passed vairable.
+The type() function in Python returns the type of passed variable.

 ### Python Data Types